Hello.

 I am also a regular presenter on The 7th Dimension on BBC Radio 4 Extra and as an actor I pop up on TV and radio.
 I am also a prolific voice-over chap and a walking anorak who does a lot of Doctor Who and Old Telly related stuff.
 I’m mostly harmless.

-Here’s my latest news (June 2025):
+Here’s my latest news (December 2025):

 “Superb – seeing TV history being presented so richly in this manner means that celebration is more than earned by this engrossing, skilfully assembled publication.” : Andrew Pixley – downthetubes